bast/flanders/README.rst

 Example timing for 1 M points and 10 k observers (on i7-10710U):
 - constructing the search tree: 3.0 s
 - nearest neighbor search: 9.6 s

+If you compute nearest neighbors for many observers it is a good idea to send in an entire batch of observers instead of computing one by one.
+If you send in an entire batch, the code will shared-memory parallelize the loop over the observers.

 References